herman-zamula-teamdev/targetscope/_sources/schema/request.txt

 Kinds
 +++++

-The following are short descriptions of the JSON keywords used to describe operation-kinds.
+The following are short descriptions of the JSON keywords used to describe an operation-kind.
 View the linked operation document for the full description and parameter list.

 .. _schema_request_op_kind_element_set_filter_chromosome: